1 Day Moment in Monaco

 Once you’ve gotten your fill of million dollar boats—and you’ve taken some time to explore the quaint streets of the nearby Port Quarter—start walking the Monaco Grand Prix race track by walking down Boulevard Albert 1er up and around the opposite side of the harbor.
 At the end of this street you’ll find a pedestrian tunnel that routes you nicely onto Avenue d'Ostende, where you’ll continue the 26 minute walk to the Princess Grace Japanese Garden.
 You can remain on this street for the remainder of the route, as it will take you up and around the famous casino plaza via Place du Casino.

 Along the way, you’ll walk around the Fairmont Hairpin turn.
 For racing fans, this is one of the most famous and iconic sections of the Monaco Grand Prix circuit, given it is the tightest turn in all of Formula 1 racing.
-As you’ll see from other vehicles making the turn, this section requires drivers to slow down significantly, making it a challenging part of the track requiring precise driving skills and car control.
-The difficulty of maneuvering through this turn can make or break a lap, and as such success here can be pivotal for race strategy, allowing for dramatic overtaking maneuvers impacting the overall race dynamics.
+As you’ll see from watching other vehicles make the turn, this section requires drivers to slow down significantly, making it a challenging part of the track requiring precise driving skills and car control.
+The difficulty of maneuvering through this turn can make or break a lap, and as such success here can be pivotal for race strategy, allowing for dramatic overtaking maneuvers impacting overall race dynamics.

 During races, Formula 1 fans in the grandstands can watch the precision of the drivers up close or from the luxurious Fairmont Monte Carlo which gives the turn its name.
 This high-profile landmark towers over the curve, adding to the glamour of the Monaco Grand Prix with renowned restaurants like Nobu and Nikki Beach inside.